Do you have a swarm in your yard? If yes, please keep on reading

 Please Note:

-The swarm call map lists all Beekeepers who have volunteered to attempt to collect swarms of honey bees (they are wild critters, after all).
+The swarm catcher lists all Beekeepers who have volunteered to attempt to collect swarms of honey bees (they are wild critters, after all).
 Please be courteous when you contact them.
 Many work full time jobs and they will return your call as quickly as possible.
-Start by calling a volunteer in your location from the map below.
+Start by calling a volunteer in your location from the list below.

 Those on the list operate as independent contractors in this activity and do not in any way represent T.V.B.C., nor operate under its auspices or control in providing this service.
 Treasure Valley Beekeepers Club provides this list only as a public service and does not endorse or recommend the qualifications of any named person appearing on it.
 Members of the public using the list do so at their own risk.
 If you are a T.V.B.C. member who is capturing a swarm, please review our swarm capture policy for a list of expectations and questions to ask.

-The swarm call map lists all Beekeepers who have volunteered to attempt to collect swarms of honey bees (they are wild critters, after all).
+The swarm catcher lists all Beekeepers who have volunteered to attempt to collect swarms of honey bees (they are wild critters, after all).
 Please be courteous when you contact them.
 Many work full time jobs and they will return your call as quickly as possible.
-Start by calling a volunteer in your location from the map below.
+Start by calling a volunteer in your location from the list below.

 Those on the list operate as independent contractors in this activity and do not in any way represent T.V.B.C., nor operate under its auspices or control in providing this service.
 Treasure Valley Beekeepers Club provides this list only as a public service and does not endorse or recommend the qualifications of any named person appearing on it.
 Members of the public using the list do so at their own risk.
 If you are a T.V.B.C. member who is capturing a swarm, please review our swarm capture policy for a list of expectations and questions to ask.